raglite/rag-lite-ts/examples/api-example/README.md

 1. **Factory Pattern API**: Simple, powerful factory methods for common use cases
    - Use `SearchFactory.create()` and `IngestionFactory.create()` for easy setup
    - Automatic model loading, database initialization, and dependency injection
-   - Smart defaults with configuration options for advanced users
+   - Search factory auto-detects mode and configuration from database (Chameleon Architecture)

 2. **Simple Constructor API**: Clean, intuitive constructors for basic usage
    - Create instances with `new SearchEngine()` and `new IngestionPipeline()`